 Over the years this celebration with colours has especially enticed photographers, enough for them to risk taking their expensive camera equipment, covered in all kinds of professional and homemade covers, to capture that one perfect shot featuring an explosion that is an exemplary amalgamation of gulal (dry colours), dance, music, and all around cheerfulness.

-Holi, a Hindu festival, is played and celebrated all across India – usually in/around March – and even internationally now, so why are the ones in these two small villages of India so special?
+Holi, a Hindu festival, is played and celebrated all across India – usually in/around March – and even internationally now.
+So, what makes the celebrations in these two small villages of India so unique?

-To find the right answer, you simply have to experience it yourself but to give you a little insight, what makes Holi so unique is the zest and vigour with which it is played in these parts and of course the extravagance and plot that forms the basis of the origin.
+To find the right answer, you simply have to experience it yourself.
+But to give you a little insight, what makes Holi so unique is the zest and vigour with which it is played in these parts of the country, and of course the extravagance and plot that forms the basis of the origin.
 Call it an Indian-ized Romeo and Juliet if you may – without any bloodshed – that oozes fun, frolic, naughtiness, jubilation, colour, and of course sticks… lots and lots of sticks.

-I spoke to some locals when at Nandgaon and each one had a slightly different variation to the story behind the festivities.
+I spoke to some locals in Nandgaon, and each one had a slightly different variation to the story behind the festivities.
 In a nutshell, the scheme of things consists of firstly the boys from Nandgaon going to Barsana to play Holi.
-On the next day, the women of Barsana come to Nandgaon and try to enter the temple atop the hill where once again in the process more Holi is played, and the residents of Barsana are “stopped” by having water thrown on them.
+On the next day, the women of Barsana come to Nandgaon and try to enter the temple atop the hill.
+As a result, more Holi is played as the residents of Barsana are “stopped” by having water thrown on them.
 In the end, though, the women take on sticks and beat the boys for being troublesome – thus the name Lathmar Holi.
-One the third day, villagers go to Vrindavan – close to Mathura – to play Phoolon ki Holi.

 Talking to some more people – this time, visitors from practically around the world – I was told that the crowds at Barsana were massive, to the extent that many couldn’t even make it to the temple there.
 Nandgaon, on the other hand, seemed bigger and while the crowds definitely increased as the day went on, it looked just about manageable – if you can call standing on rooftops to witness Lathmar Holi that.